andreiOpran/ticket/README.md

 This sits at the intersection of:

+- **OSINT / open-source asset collection:** the brand logos that sell the disguise are public and one image search away; their availability proves nothing about authenticity.
 - **Application cloning:** branded UIs are trivially copyable; the logo and layout prove nothing.
 - **Social engineering:** the artifact is designed to satisfy a human's *expectation* of what a valid ticket looks like.
 - **Process superficiality:** when a manual visual check stands in for an automated/cryptographic one, it becomes a backdoor.